By Paul Taylor

 factor certainly affects the success of lasers for hair removal.
 But companies selling laser combs for hair loss treatment do not even seem to mention this

 on their websites.

 If your hair loss is minimal, or your hair has only just started

 in a healthier state than someone with severe or rapid hair loss.
 So this factor could influence how much laser therapy your scalp really needs.

-And I would have thought such uncertainties would be enough to put most people off the whole idea, let alone the huge cost involved.
+This review has shown that laser hair growth treatment is full of variables and uncertainties.
+And I would have thought that such uncertainties would be enough to put most people off the whole idea, let alone the huge cost involved.

 Like this page?